ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally more robust than others.
 Births and deaths are more frequent by
 night than by day.
 The number of men
-capable of bearing arms is calculated at
+capable of bearing arms is calculated a
-one-fourth of the population.
-Tk
 </td></tr></table>

 ---